s-pyadyshev/beat-em-up-world/README.md

 Tasks<br>
 Major (MVP release):<br>

-- Add svg-sprite-loader to add icons (at least for the most important filters)
+- Add team attack to variety?
-- Add country parameter
 - Add "game of the day" and "random game" blocks
 - Add short questionnaire
 - Pagination or infinite scroll requires real backend to be implemented correctly